phpandroidgladiator/todoist-api/source/includes/_urlschemes.md

 Value | Description
 ----  | -----------
 id | The id of the label to view.
-If the id doesn’t exist, you don’t have access to the label, or the value is empty, an alert will be showed and the user will be redirected to the labels view.
+If the id doesn't exist, you don’t have access to the label, or the value is empty, an alert will be showed and the user will be redirected to the labels view.

 ## Filters